San Antonio Museum of Art: History

 In 1926, the San Antonio Museum Association founded the Witte Memorial Museum with the intentions of collecting various works of art and natural history objects.
 By the 1970s, the Witte Memorial Museum acquired notable works of art by artists such as Frank Stella, Wayne Thiebaud, and Philip Guston.
 Due to the growing pace of art acquisitions, Jack McGregor (former director of the San Antonio Museum Association) recommended the board purchase the former Lone Star Brewery complex and split away from the Witte Memorial Museum.
 SAMA officially opened its doors to the public on March 1, 1981.

 In 1985, it received collections of Latin American Folk Art formed by former vice president Nelson A. Rockefeller and Robert K. Winn.

 The museum is situated on the northern section of the Riverwalk.
 With the opening of the Gloria Galt River Landing in 2009, it now anchors the "Museum Reach" expansion of the celebrated Riverwalk.

+With the additions of the 7,000 ft2 Cowden Gallery in 1991, the 30,000 ft2 Rockefeller Center for Latin American Art in 1998 and the 15,000 ft2 Brown Asian Art Wing in 2005, the gallery space totals 87,500 ft2.